-The archaeological site today with the treasuries, the ancient temples and the shrines, is one of the best in Greece, making Delphi one of Greece’s premier tourist attractions all year round.
-It is a 2.30 hour drive from Athens making the visit to Delphi a comfortable 1-day trip.
+Today the archaeological site with the treasuries, the ancient temples, and the shrines, is one of the best in Greece, making Delphi one of Greece’s premier tourist attractions.
+It is a 2.30-hour drive from Athens making the visit to Delphi a comfortable 1-day trip.

-The museum in Delphi houses impressive statues, jewelry and other wares that have been unearthed from the site.
-There are free admission days for everyone throughout the year.
-See the dates in our Home page.
+The museum in Delphi houses impressive statues, jewelry, and other wares that have been unearthed from the site.

 Unless you are a history guy you need a full hour to explore the ancient site.
-The Sacred Way starts at the ticket booth.
-It winds up past a number of Treasuries and leads to the Temple of Apollo, where the Oracle was sitting.
+The Sacred Way starts at the ticket booth, winds up past a number of Treasuries and leads to the Temple of Apollo, where the Oracle was sitting.

-Days & prices
+dates & prices

-1) The adult price for the tour = 59.00 € + 12.00 € entrance fees = 71.00 €
+1) The adult price for the tour is 59 € + entrance fees

-– Lunch (3 course menu) is served in a restaurant outside modern Delphi and costs 10.00 € extra for everybody.
+– Lunch (3-course menu) is served in a restaurant near Delphi and costs 10 € per person.

 The tour services include:

 – transportation on modern air-conditioned buses, with storage space for your luggage.

-– the services of the professional tour guide
+– the services of the professional tour guide all along

-– entrance fees to the site and the museum in Delphi, and
+– entrance fees to the sanctuary of Apollo and the archaeological museum in Delphi, and

-– Short stop in the picturesque village of Arachova , a popular winter destination in Greece.
+– Shortstop in the picturesque village of Arachova.

-Copied from a client’s blogspot:
+Copied from a client’s Blogspot:

 The tour which I joined was organized by G.O.
 TOURS.
-Information about the tour can be found at their website at http://www.gotours.com.gr/en/
+Information about the tour can be found on their website at http://www.gotours.com.gr/en/

-However I did not book through their website.
+However, I did not book through their website.
 I booked it through ASTORIA TRAVEL https://astoriatravel.gr/

 After browsing through the web, I found that ASTORIA TRAVEL offers the cheapest tour packages in Athens.
-Initially I was quite skeptical.
+Initially, I was quite skeptical.
 How can this tour agent offer such a low price (20% cheaper) compared to the travel company’s price?
 Is this a scam?
 Well, believe it!
 It was not a scam.
 I even booked my first two nights in Athens at Hotel Arethusa (next to Syntagma Square) at a very cheap price through ASTORIA TRAVEL.

 If there is a site to visit in Greece then Delphi is this place.
-The sheer magnificence and grandeur of the location strikes you.
+The sheer magnificence and grandeur of the location strike you.
 God Apollo had chosen the best spot to build his temple.
-Below the site, a valley ringed by mountains, provides breathtaking views from any location within the site.
+Below the site, a valley ringed by mountains provides breathtaking views from any location within the site.

 Delphi was considered to be one of the most important cities of ancient Greece.
 It was believed to be home to the goddess Gaia, or Earth, and later to Apollo after slaying Gaia’s son, the snake Python.
 The Pythian games—similar to the Olympic Games—were held here every four years to honour Apollo’s slaying of the Python dragon.

 According to the myth, Zeus released two eagles.
-The one flew east and the other one flew west.
+One flew east and the other one flew west.
 They both met over Delphi, determining that the centre of the world was there.
-A temple dedicated to god Apollo was built there in the 7th c BC.
+A temple dedicated to the god Apollo was built there in the 7th c BC.
 The Temple of Apollo housed the great Oracle of Delphi, the world’s greatest source of income for a thousand years.
 The Oracle was the most eminent feature of Delphi, and some of the most important people from all over Greece—including demigods, according to Greek mythology—visited her to seek advice.
-The oracle of Apollo became a religious centre where common people and kings alike, came to consult “Pythia”, the priestess of the sanctuary.
+The oracle of Apollo became a religious center where common people and kings alike, came to consult “Pythia”, the priestess of the sanctuary.
 In a room, below the Pythia, the priests listened and interpreted her vague and wild cries, and put them into ordered language.

-Above the entrance to the temple the visitor reads ‘Know Thyself’ and ‘Nothing in Excess’.
-These sayings were read and pondered upon by all of the great kings, warriors and noblemen who came here for advice.
+Above the entrance to the temple of Apollo, the visitor reads ‘Know Thyself’ and ‘Nothing in Excess’.
+These sayings were read and pondered upon by all of the great kings, warriors, and noblemen who came here for advice.
 The true wisdom of the Oracle lies not within the words of the Oracle’s priestess, but within the walls of the temple itself.